-Digital and data solutions for agri-business
+Digital and data solutions for agri-business.

 The Pathways to Market project is a five-year research collaboration providing digitally-backed solutions to Australian food exporters and their supply chains.
 This $5 million project is funded jointly by the Australian Research Council, the University of Tasmania and industry participants.

-Creating opportunity for Tasmanian, Victorian and South Australian producers
+Creating opportunity for Tasmanian and Australian producers

 This is a huge opportunity for participants and stakeholders across the Australian produce and food industries, particularly those who are striving to establish, capture and maintain premium status and value in international markets.